Christmas Holiday Fun Facts

 The percentage of mall based gift certificates/cards redeemed during the month of January.

 The average number of gifts wrapped per mall for the 2007 holiday season.

 The value of retail sales by electronic shopping and mail order houses in December 2007.

 The number of Christmas mornings that have been white or had an inch or more of snow on the ground in the past 114 years in St. Louis.

-The percent chance of having a white Christmas in St. Louis this year.
+The percent chance of having a white Christmas in Missouri this year.

 The year of the last white Christmas in St. Louis when one inch of snow was observed Christmas morning.

 The time it takes the average mall to decorate for the holiday season, with some taking as long as 20 hours.

 The most frequently played holiday song in shopping malls last year.